-In infrastructure mode, wireless nodes out of direct radio reach can yet communicate with each other by using local access points which in turn communicate with each other through the wired Ethernet network.
-Interconnection of access points could also be wireless, however, performance would deteriorate significantly.
+In infrastructure mode, wireless nodes out of direct radio reach can nevertheless communicate with each other by using local access points which in turn communicate with each other through the wired Ethernet network.
+The interconnection of access points could also be wireless; however, performance would deteriorate significantly.

 Each access point is responsible for managing an area of radio coverage around it called a cell.
-Due to power legal restrictions, the maximum effective reach of the signal is less than 30 meters, thus the cell diameter is around 50 meters.
+Due to emission power legal restrictions, the maximum effective reach of the signal is roughly less than 30 meters, thus, in practice, the cell diameter is around 50 meters.

-A cell can be imagined as being a sphere centered on the access point with around 30 meters radius, that would be roughly true on empty space.
-Nevertheless, Wi-Fi is intended for indoors space, here the scenario is rather different, microwave radio signals propagation is blocked by solid objects.
+A cell can be imagined as being a sphere centered on the access point with about 30 meters radius.
+This would be roughly true on empty space; however, Wi-Fi is intended for indoors space, here the scenario is rather different, microwave radio signals propagation is blocked by solid objects.
 Walls, beams, columns, and slabs have a significant impact on the real reach for the signal.
-Slabs are particularly thick and solid, they attenuate significantly the signal between different floors.
+Slabs are particularly thick and solid, and they considerably attenuate the signal passing between different floors.

-When an infrastructure of access points is planned, all these propagation issues must be taken into account if an efficient Wi-Fi coverage of the area is desired.
+When an infrastructure of access points is planned, all these propagation issues must be taken into account to attain an efficient Wi-Fi coverage of the area.